 - Carrying baby gear isn’t possible given the pocketless design.

 This is a dual-child carrier that lets you easily store baby gear in a reversible storage compartment.
-You can strap kids in easily anytime you need to, and the permanent shoulder straps come already padded using premium foam.
+You can strap kids into this twin baby carrier easily anytime you need to, and the permanent shoulder straps come already padded using premium foam.
 Sleeping hoods can provide good support for the head of a sleeping baby, provide privacy during breastfeeding, and give protection from the sun’s hurtful rays.